freenas/docker-images/grafana/README.md

-A Grafana server.
-FreeNAS metadata added version of grafana/grafana.
-All vars in conf/grafana.ini can be overriden using environment variables.
+A Grafana server (system statistics monitoring visualization toolkit).
+Base container is grafana/grafana with FreeNAS metadata added.
+All variables in conf/grafana.ini can be overriden using environment variables.